Angel2mp3/Grok-Enhancer/README.md

 Uses a single pre-compiled regex for performance — no lag even with hundreds of sidebar items.

+**Blur Chats (instead of hide)** — optionally blur sensitive chats instead of hiding them.
+Default is hide.

+**Privacy Custom Words** — add your own words/phrases in the settings panel to hide/blur chats matching terms not already covered by the built-in categories.

+**Panic Hotkey** — set a keyboard shortcut (default `Ctrl+Shift+H`) that instantly toggles Privacy Mode on or off from anywhere, including while typing in the chat composer.
+Hidden automatically on mobile, since there's no keyboard to trigger it.

+**PIN Lock** — set a 4-digit PIN (in the settings panel) to require it before Privacy Mode can be turned **off**, whether that's via the panel checkbox or the Panic Hotkey.
+The settings panel itself always opens freely — the PIN only stops someone else from switching Privacy Mode off once it's on.
+Changing or resetting an existing PIN also requires entering it first.
+With no PIN set, everything behaves as if PIN Lock didn't exist.

+**Hide Username / Hide Email / Hide Avatar** — hide your account name, email, and/or profile picture in the sidebar footer.
+All three default **off** and apply automatically whenever Privacy Mode is enabled, but each can be switched on individually if you want that piece of your identity hidden while Privacy Mode is on.

 ---

 ### 💡 Imagine Menu